jasdeepbajaj/SLAM/A/README.md

 # Unit A

-`IMPORTANT: FOR DETAILED UNDERSTANDING, PLEASE VIEW THE LECTURE VIDEOS.
-THIS README IS MEANT FOR QUICK REFERENCE.`

 This unit explores the navigation mechanics of a robot equipped with a 2D LIDAR scanner and two wheel encoders.
 Each wheel encoder counts the rotations of its respective wheel in ticks, which translate to a specific distance that the robot travels.

 `NOTE: Differences in wheel rotation speeds cause the robot to turn.`